 GAINS is now implemented for the whole world, distinguishing 165 regions including 48 European countries and 46 provinces/states in China and India.
-This web site provide interactive access to the implementations for the following world regions:
+This web site provides interactive access to the implementations for the following world regions:

 GAINS was launched in 2006 as an extension to the RAINS model which is used to assess cost-effective response strategies for combating air pollution, such as fine particles and ground-level ozone.